fanf2/kbd/README.md

 [rivet nuts]: https://en.wikipedia.org/wiki/Rivet_nut

 On the top, I will use black screws that go through the recessed black keyboard surround, so they should be fairly unobtrusive.
+The most low profile screw heads I have found are described as "ultra thin super flat wafer head".

 To fix the outer cream surround (where I want to avoid visible screw heads) I will try acrylic cement, or superglue, or silicone sealant.
 I